atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/seat-availability.md

 - **Description:** Characteristics of the seat column.

   Valid values:

-  A: column by the aisle
+  - A: column by the aisle

-  M: middle column
+  - M: middle column

-  W: column by the window
+  - W: column by the window
-- **Constraints:** Must be a valid identifier (e.g., W for Window, A for Aisle).
 - **Default:** None
 - **Example:** "A"

 ### **cabinLayout.rows**
 - **Type:** Object
 - **Required:** Yes
 - **Description:** Defines the first and last row numbers in the cabin.
-- **Constraints:** Must contain valid row numbers.
 - **Default:** None
 - **Example:** {"first": 4, "last": 20}